vivekgautam104/bigbasket-slot-finder/README.md

 A cross platform tool that finds available delivery slots for Big Basket Home delivery site.

 ****
-Users in United States can use our other tool for the ["Amazon Fresh" delivery website](https://github.com/ojasvi92/Amazon-Fresh-Delivery-Slot-Notifier-COVID-19)
+Users in United States can use our other tool for the ["Amazon Fresh" delivery tool](https://github.com/ojasvi92/Amazon-Fresh-Delivery-Slot-Notifier-COVID-19)
 ****
+Last Updated - April 20, 2020
+****

 ## Pre-requisites:

 1. Please make sure that you have Google Chrome browser installed on your system.
 The tools works only with Google Chrome.

-2. Fill up your cart/basket with your complete order before running the process.
+2. Fill up your cart/basket with your complete order before running the process so as to quickly proceed with checkout as soon as a slot is found.
+However, you can fill up your cart after launching the application as well.

 3. Turn up the volumne of your system for the voice notification.